Bachelor of Applied Computer Science

 The co-op education program integrates academic study with relevant, paid work experience.
 Students apply what they have learned in class to real-world work environments, then apply what they have learned at work back to the classroom, while earning approximately $10,000 per work term.

-Submit a 1-page essay or a 1-3 minute video describing what you’ve done to merit this award.
+Submit a 1-page essay or a 1-3 minute video to firstname.lastname@example.org describing what you’ve done to merit this award.
 Feel free to compliment your essay or video with links to your projects, competitions, and organizations that you are involved with.
-Find out more: firstname.lastname@example.org.